hector-walker6kqj/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clean, readable, and maintainable code.
 Optimize for clarity and understandability first, as it often leads to fewer bugs, easier collaboration, and better long-term sustainability of your projects."

 In practice, this means choosing straightforward algorithms, using descriptive variable names, structuring your code with modularity in mind, commenting effectively, and avoiding unnecessary complexity unless absolutely performance-critical.
 Remember, code is read far more often than it's written; thus, writing simple code that expresses intent clearly is a hallmark of a skilled programmer.

+# 2024-01-17
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive to write clean, readable, and maintainable code.
+It's not just about making it work; it's about making it easy to understand for yourself and others in the future.
+Remember that complex systems evolve from simplicity, so build your software with modularity, clarity, and a focus on solving problems efficiently without unnecessary complexity."

+"The best code is the code you don't have to write.
+Optimize for readability and reusability first; premature optimization is the root of all evil." — Donald Knuth

+"In addition, embrace the power of testing.
+Tests are an investment that saves time and effort by catching bugs early and ensuring your code functions as intended under various conditions.
+Lastly, remember to continuously learn and adapt, as the field of programming is ever-evolving."